 Spain, previosuly known as The Kingdom of Spain, is a spectacular country filled with amazing culture, great cuisine, landmarks and natural scenery.
 Spain is the largest country in Southern Europe, which makes it a perfect place for across country road trips due to its sheer land mass.
+From renting a car to joining unique Spain tours, there are plenty of incredible ways to experience this country at your own pace.

 During Cez and I’s epic road trip over New Year’s Eve ( which we spend in Barcelona), in total we spend 12 full days basking in Spain’s glorious countryside and city views, with the end of the 15th day wishing we had more time.